Viva-con-Agua/drops/README.md

 *  <code>version</code> or <code>v</code>: The version of the service that your request assumes.
 It is an optional parameter.
 If nothing is defined, the latest version will be used.

+Currently, there are two different versions of the webservice:
+*  <code>1.0.0</code>: supports filtering by page, search and group and sorting
+*  <code>1.1.0</code>: supports all features of version <code>1.0.0</code>.
+Additionally,
+this version supports the <code>all</code> filter: Returns all requested entities and ignores a given pagination filter.
+So, if <code>all</code> is true and no search or group filter is defined all saved entities will be returned.

-All these entry points are routes using the HTTP method <code>POST</code> and the body of these requests can contain a query JSON like the following example:
+All the mentioned above entry points are routes using the HTTP method <code>POST</code> and the body of these requests can contain a query JSON like the following example (Version 1.0.0):
 ```json
 {
     "filterBy" : {